CryptoNeverSleeps/Shit-Coin-Script/README.md

 Group=root
 ```

-Shell script to install a [Nibex Masternode](https://www.nibexcoin.com/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [Shit Masternode](https://www.shitcoin.com/) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***

 ## Private Key